protonemedia/laravel-splade-core/README.md

 While this is great and tremendously helps to build SPAs with Laravel, it also makes it harder to maintain and extend the package.
 This is why I decided to split Splade into multiple packages:

 - Splade Core: This package.
-It only contains the core functionality to use Vue 3's Composition API in Blade components.
+It only contains the core functionality to use Vue 3's Composition API in Blade.
 No pre-built components.
 No markup.
 No CSS.
 Just the core functionality.
 - Splade Navigation: The SPA and Navigation components from the original Splade package (Modals, Slideovers, Toasts, SEO, SSR, etc.)
 - Splade UI: The UI components from the original Splade package, excluding the Form and Table components.
 - Splade Form: The Form components from the original Splade package.
 - Splade Table: The Table components from the original Splade package.

+## Requirements

+- PHP 8.1
+- Laravel 10
+- Vue 3.3
+- Vite 4.0

+## Limitations

+- Inline Blade components are not supported (where the template is defined in the component class).

 ## Installation